hchyang/PSiTE/README.md

     `csite.py -t ms_tree.txt -P 0.8 --length 135534747 -r 10 -R 0.1 -D 60 -S snvs_freq.txt --trunk_length 2.0`

+* If you want to ignore the variants with the frequency <=0.01, you can use `--prune 20` or `--prune_proportion 0.02` (we use `--prune 20` instead of `--prune 10` for the cells are diploid in the our simulation).
+These two options can be used to accelerate the simulation when your tree is huge.

+    `csite.py -t ms_tree.txt -P 0.8 --length 135534747 -r 10 -R 0.1 -D 60 -S snvs_freq.txt --trunk_length 2.0 --prune 20`

+    or

+    `csite.py -t ms_tree.txt -P 0.8 --length 135534747 -r 10 -R 0.1 -D 60 -S snvs_freq.txt --trunk_length 2.0 --prune_proportion 0.02`

-* If you want to save the SNVs genotypes for each single cell for exactly the same simulation as above, use the option `--snv_genotype` and `--random_seed`.
+* If you want to save the SNVs genotypes for each single cell for exactly the same simulation as above, use the options `--snv_genotype` and `--random_seed`.

-    `csite.py -t ms_tree.txt -P 0.8 --length 135534747 -r 10 -R 0.1 -D 60 -S snvs_freq.txt --trunk_length 2.0 --snv_geneotype snvs_genotype.txt --random_seed xxxx`
+    `csite.py -t ms_tree.txt -P 0.8 --length 135534747 -r 10 -R 0.1 -D 60 -S snvs_freq.txt --trunk_length 2.0 --prune_proportion 0.02 --snv_geneotype snvs_genotype.txt --random_seed xxxx`

     P.S.
 The random seed xxxx can be found in the log file of the previous simulation.